 At any given moment in the life of an adult stem cell, it receives various signals that prompt it to make decisions.
 The cell could divide and make another stem cell; it could differentiate—becoming a specialized tissue cell; or it could die or enter a dormant phase.
-As we get older, says Benjamin D. Cosgrove, Meinig School of Biomedical Engineering, the balance of these decisions goes askew, leaving us with fewer well-performing stem cells and an inability to repair our tissues.
+As we get older, says Benjamin D. Cosgrove, Biomedical Engineering, the balance of these decisions goes askew, leaving us with fewer well-performing stem cells and an inability to repair our tissues.

 Cosgrove, who studies muscle stem cells, is working to understand this decision-making process, to model it, and to propose solutions to help our muscles age better and heal faster from injury.
 His research could also lead to therapies for muscular degenerative diseases.